No. 1 Elliot Terrace Apartments

-Offering a truly special place for self-catering in PLymouth, these elegant apartments are located within a Grade 2* listed building designed in the palatian Italian style, part of a grand row of houses in a prime location.
-Self-Catering in Plymouth is perfectly situated on the scenic open space of Plymouth Hoe, which has spectacular views across Plymouth Sound to the English Channel beyond.
+Offering a truly special place for self-catering in Plymouth, these elegant apartments are located within No. 1 Elliot Terrace, a Grade 2* listed building designed in the palatian Italian style which is part of a grand row of houses in a prime location.
+No. 1 Elliot Terrace is perfectly situated on the scenic open space of Plymouth Hoe, which has spectacular views across Plymouth Sound to the English Channel beyond.
 This is a fantastic central spot in the city from which you can enjoy the vibrant goings-on on the Hoe and in the harbour and sea, while also being perfectly located to enjoy all the amenities and attractions of the city centre.

-The apartments at Self-Catering in Plymouth are well appointed and offer everything you could need for a relaxing city break, with all the convenience and comfort you’d want.
+The apartments at No. 1 Elliot Terrace are well appointed and offer everything you could need for a relaxing city break, with all the convenience and comfort you’d want.
 Enjoy all that Plymouth has to offer, or take a day trip to enjoy the rest of Devon, including Dartmoor National Park and the South Devon Area of Outstanding Natural Beauty.

 Please note: due to the COVID-19

 pandemic, the attractions and amenities shown below may be closed or

 only offering a limited service.
 Please check their individual websites